fusion-jena/ScholarLensViz/README.md

 ## ScholarLensViz Installation
-We provide the node_modules folder in order to avoid version conflicts.
-However, in order to resolve dependency conflicts open a console, download ScholarLensViz, navigate to the ScholarLensViz/server folder and run
+At first, download ScholarLensViz, open a console, navigate to the ScholarLensViz/server folder and resolve dependency conflicts:

 ```npm install```